gsass/pretty.bike/src/faq.md

 ![A group of cyclists on touring bikes, gathered in a park in front of a canal.
 Nearly all of them are facing the camera, but looking back at a rider in the far middle of the shot.](../img/the_questions.JPG)

-And, it seems like we're all looking to Jim to answer them.
-Seems like he's occupied, so let me take a crack at the...
-## FAQ.
+## And this is the FAQ.

 ### What is this?

 This is the website for the Pretty Ride: a two-day ride from Boston to Provincetown.
-This year's ride dates are Saturday June 3rd to Monday June 5th, 2023.
+This year's ride dates are TBD.

 ### The Pretty Ride?